silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 ### Highlighting the current page

 A useful feature is highlighting the current page the user is looking at.
-We can do this with the template variable *$LinkingMode*, mentioned earlier. *$LinkingMode* returns one of three values:
+We can do this with the template variable:
+	:::ss
+	$LinkingMode

+*$LinkingMode* returns one of three values:

 *  *current* - This page is being visited
 *  *link* - This page is not currently being visited